fru-io/docs-live/docs/support.md

 ### Support
 Email our [Support](mailto:support@ddev.com) team if you need assistance.
 ### Status
-Check the [uptime and status](https://ddevgoldentickets.statuspage.io/#) of the DDEV-Live hosting platform, and subscribe to updates.
+Check the [uptime and status](https://status.ddev.com/) of the DDEV-Live hosting platform, and subscribe to updates.
 ### Feedback
 Send us your feedback using the [Feedback form](https://dash.ddev.com/feedback/).
 We really want to hear from you so that we can improve DDEV-Live to meet your needs.

+Last Updated: Wed Sep 25 12:38:29 2019 UTC